 “When they set the dogs on you you gotta be able to outsmart them.”
 His father said looking at the old pocket watch.
 The watch his father gave him before he went to prison.
 Josh’s grandfather who was doing time in the federal for murdering two FBI agents.
 They never visited him because as his father said they didn’t want to be a blip on the feds radar.

-He had passed the other tests.
-He could shoot a pea off a fencepost.
-Maneuver through the woods on a moonless night and stand for hours barely breathing.
+He had passed the other tests shooting running hiding.
+He could shoot a pea off a fencepost or maneuver through the woods on a moonless night.
+Stand for hours, barely breathing.

-Nevertheless, the test with the dogs was the most dreadful.
+The test with the pit bulls the most dreadful.
 One slip here could cost you your life.
-He could argue he was not ready that he needed more time to prepare, a longer head start.
-His father would not listen.
-He determent when you were ready.
+He could argue he was not ready, that he needed more time to prepare, a longer head start.
+His father would not listen to his pleas.
+He deeterment when you were ready.

 A late model pickup pulled into the driveway and around the barn where the man and boy stood.